uashogeschoolutrecht/PhenoTagger/README.md

 The file requires 4 parameters:

 - --dict, -d, help="the input folder of the ontology dictionary"
-- --fileneg, -f, help="the text file used to generate the negatives" (You can use our negative text ["mutation_disease.txt"](https://ftp.ncbi.nlm.nih.gov/pub/lu/PhenoTagger/mutation_disease.zip) )
+- --fileneg, -f, help="the text file used to generate the negatives" (You can use our negative text ["mutation_disease.txt"](https://ftp.ncbi.nlm.nih.gov/pub/lu/PhenoTagger/mutation_disease.zip).
+The negative set for MP ontology is at data/negatives_mp.txt)
 - --negnum, -n, help="the number of negatives, we suggest that the number is the same with the positives."
 - --output, -o, help="the output folder of the distantly-supervised training dataset"